-Charging speed is undoubtedly one of the critical factors to contemplate while picking a charging station.
+Charging speed is undoubtedly one of the critical factors to contemplate when looking for the best charging station for your home.
 The charging speed is measured in kilowatts (kW) and determines the rate at which your EV’s battery will charge.
 The charging speed is directly proportional to the battery size of your EV and the capacity of the charger.
 A higher kW charger will undoubtedly fuel your EV faster, but it will also burn a massive hole in your pocket.
 It’s crucial to analyze your daily driving habits and your battery’s size to determine the charging speed that suits your needs.

-First of all check your power output.
-If your home support 30A of alternating current, you can install Level 2 charger.
-If not, maximum supported charging station is Level 1 AC.
-Read more about cahrging levels.
+First of all, check your power output.
+If your home support 30A of alternating current, you can install a Level 2 charger.
+If not, the maximum supported charging station is Level 1 AC.
+Read more about charging levels.

-Here is a table with most common EVs and it’s plug types:
+Here is a table with the most common EVs and their plug types:

 |EV name||Type 1 / 2||CCS Combo||CHAdeMO||Tesla Supercharger||Rapid Charging|